 @Nullable indicates a type that includes the null value.
-For example, the type Boolean is nullable; a variable of type Boolean always has one of the values TRUE, FALSE, or null.
+For example, the type Boolean is nullable: a variable of type Boolean always has one of the values TRUE, FALSE, or null.

 @NonNull indicates a type that does not include the null value.
 The type boolean is non-null; a variable of type boolean always has one of the values true or false.
 The type @NonNull Boolean is also non-null: a variable of type @NonNull Boolean always has one of the values TRUE or FALSE - never null.
 Dereferencing an expression of non-null type can never cause a null pointer exception.
-Furthermore, the object referenced by a @NonNull type is always fully initialized - that is, its @NonNull fields have been set to a non-null value.